tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-intro.md

 !!! abstract "Acknowledgement"

-    We would like to thank Kyle Monahan, Christina Divoll, Kayla Sansevere, and Uku Uustalu for their review of this content
+    We would like to thank Kyle Monahan, Christina Divoll, Adelaide Rhodes, Kayla Sansevere, and Uku Uustalu for their review of this content